 Over the last month or so, I have read numerous blogs that deal with forward-looking trends for 2017.
-While each blog has its angle, one cannot miss the huge role being placed on data analysis and analytics.
+While each blog has its angle, one cannot miss the huge role being placed on insurance data analysis and other analytics.
 As such, at the end of last year I started a three-part blog series around what it takes to choose the right analytical solution; a guide for those seeking a comprehensive analytical platform for making better business decisions around risk, pricing, marketing, and growth metrics.

 I mentioned in my first blog “A Solid Analytical Solution: What Matters Most?” that there are two imperatives for building a solid analytical solution – Operational Excellence and Analytical Sophistication.
 In this blog, I want to delve deeper into Operational Excellence and discuss how a solid analytical solution must have Operational Excellence components woven throughout to support better enterprise decision making.

 Operational Excellence considers how a solution serves the entire decision making process that it is tasked to solve inside an organization.
 For complex decisions around how to price, market, and deliver products and services, this process involves multiple steps involving analysts or users from different disciplines, departments, and geographies.

 How does Operational Excellence support better enterprise decisions?

 1. Data as Fuel

 We have all heard the analogy that data is the fuel for moving businesses forward.
 The need to source, store, and structure data in an appropriate manner for use by analytical technologies is often understated.
 Operational Excellence certainly includes the ability to transform data into insight in a simple and structured manner.
 What does this include?